-The Secretary favored it as an excellent provision that, as was understood, would set 100 engineers free, supply their places with 100 of the most skillful machinists that \$1,200 a year and war-rants in the Navy could bring, and to make up the additional ten more that the Chief of Engineers said was demanded it was pronore that the Chief of Engineers said was demanded it was pro-posed that we should immediately commission the two classes of naval cadets who are now serving their two years at sea; that as to the present class in the Academy we should abolish the two years' sea service and immediately commission that class on their graduation from the Academy this summer, which would give eighty-two cadets to be made ensigns and assistant engineers; and in addition to that that we could permit former engineers; and in addition to that, that we could permit former engineers of the
+The Secretary favored it as an excellent provision that, as was understood, would set 100 engineers free, supply their places with 100 of the most skillful machinists that \$1,200 a year and warrants in the Navy could bring, and to make up the additional ten more that the Chief of Engineers said was demanded it was promore that the Chief of Engineers said was demanded it was proposed that we should immediately commission the two classes of naval cadets who are now serving their two years at sea; that as to the present class in the Academy we should abolish the two years' sea service and immediately commission that class on their graduation from the Academy this summer, which would give eighty-two cadets to be made ensigns and assistant engineers; and in addition to that that the could correct force are represented. in addition to that, that we could permit former engineers of the

-Navy who are now in private life, who have gone out of the serv-ice with honorable records, to be restored to the Navy to provide for all the requirements of the engineer service.
-We then considered the question of the additional assistant sur-geons and of the additional assistant paymasters, and the Secre-tary of the Navy was requested by me, speaking for my committhe tacit approval of the committee, and send them to us in such language as the Department thought would, when inserted in the appropriation bill, prove effective in putting into force its recom-mendation and wishes on the subjects named.
+Navy who are now in private life, who have gone out of the service with honorable records, to be restored to the Navy to provide for all the requirements of the engineer service.

+We then considered the question of the additional assistant surgeons and of the additional assistant paymasters, and the Secretary of the Navy was requested by me, speaking for my committee, to put into proper form these suggestions, which had received the tacit approval of the committee, and send them to us in such language as the Department thought would, when inserted in the appropriation bill, prove effective in putting into force its recommendation and wishes on the subjects named.